 Common mistakes

-• Building a marketing comparison page directly from internal matrix — needs the marketing-safe pass (template 9).
+- Building a marketing comparison page directly from the internal matrix — it needs the marketing-safe pass (prompt 9).

-• Ignoring pricing structure — features can match but pricing model decides 40% of deals.
+- Ignoring pricing structure — features can match while pricing model decides the deal.

 How to push results further

-• Run template 5 (honest self-scoring) before any external use of the matrix.
+- Run prompt 5 (honest self-scoring) before any external use of the matrix.

-• Always include an “anti-feature” list (template 12) — what you deliberately do not do is positioning.
+- Always include an anti-feature list (prompt 12) — what you deliberately do not do is positioning.

-• Refresh the matrix quarterly minimum, monthly if you are in a fast-moving category.
+- Refresh the matrix quarterly at minimum, monthly in a fast-moving category.

 FAQ

-• How do I keep the matrix honest?: Date every row with a verification date, require evidence for every “yes”, run template 5 every quarter, share with sales for reality-check.
+- How do I keep the matrix honest?: Date every row, require evidence for every “yes”, run prompt 5 each quarter, and share it with sales for a reality check.

-• Can AI scrape competitor data for me?: AI can suggest what to check, but verification must be human.
-AI-generated competitor claims off public sites are wrong more often than right.
+- Can AI scrape competitor data for me?: AI can suggest what to check and structure the table, but verification must be human.
+As of June 2026, AI-generated competitor claims off public sites are wrong often enough that an unverified cell should read

-• Should the comparison go on our marketing site?: Only after the marketing-safe pass (template 9) and only if every claim is verifiable.
+unknown, not “yes”. - Should the comparison go on our marketing site?: Only after the marketing-safe pass (prompt 9) and only if every claim is verifiable.
+Add structured data so AI engines can cite it.

-• How does this differ from a battle card?: The matrix is structured comparison data.
-The battle card is a sales artifact derived from it (template 15).
+- How does this differ from a battle card?: The matrix is structured comparison data.
+The battle card is a sales artifact derived from it (prompt 15).